hapijs/hapi/proposals/RFC.DeeperSimplicity.md

 # Deeper Simplicity

-Hapi currently doesn't smell right.
+Assumption: Hapi currently doesn't smell right.
 Here are some proposed beneficial tweaks based on our actual use cases and internal demands.

 ## Boil Down Middleware